Philip Lawson (composer): Teaching

-Philip Lawson teaches choral singing, composing and arranging, working with choirs and a cappella groups in Europe and the USA, and on an individual basis with young composers and arrangers.
-He is on the staff of the Vocal Departments of Wells Cathedral specialist music school and the University of Bristol.
+Philip Lawson teaches choral singing, composing and arranging, working with choirs and a cappella groups in Europe and the US, and on an individual basis with young composers and arrangers.
+He spent ten years on the staff of the Vocal Department of Wells Cathedral specialist music school.
+He is a voice teacher at the University of Bristol.
 In 2014 and 2016, he was one of two lecturers at the European Seminar For Young Composers held in Aosta, Italy, sponsored by the Italian national choral foundation Feniarco, and by Europa Cantat.
 He has been described by Choir & Organ magazine as a "choral polymath".

 Discography

-Philip Lawson appears on all King's Singers recordings from 1993 to 2012:
+Philip Lawson appears on all King's Singers recordings from 1994 to 2012: